Pulsar7/CatchMe/README.md

 # CatchMe

-:small_blue_diamond: Catch your friends with your phone.
+:large_orange_diamond: Catch your friends with your phone.

 ## :heavy_exclamation_mark:<code>Is still in progress</code>